Tag Archives: Exclusive

 To quote Spyderco:

 This advanced alloy was specifically developed for demanding industrial applications requiring high degrees of both toughness and wear resistance.
-The PlainEdge™ blade is full-flat ground for a superior balance of strength, edge geometry, and point utility and features a stealthy black Diamond-Like Carbon (DLC) coating that also helps protect it from corrosion.”
+The PlainEdge™ blade is full-flat ground for a superior balance of strength, edge geometry, and point utility, and features a stealthy black Diamond-Like Carbon (DLC) coating that also helps protect it from corrosion.

-Yes this is a good thing because with 5% of chromium, CPM 4V can rust.
+Yes, this is a good thing because with only 5% chromium, CPM 4V can rust.

-Actually there si some reminiscence of the Benchmade AFCK in M2HSS.
+There is also some reminiscence of the Benchmade AFCK in M2HSS.

-It was 25 years ago that this co-designed with Chris Caracci and Sal Glesser folder propose a rusting tool steel on a modern “tactical” folder.
+It was 25 years ago that this co-designed folder with Chris Caracci and Sal Glesser introduced a rust-prone tool steel on a modern “tactical” knife, protected by a black coating.

-So ease in mind is a good point in a workhorse.
+So peace of mind is a real advantage in a workhorse knife.

 In the signature theme of St. Nick’s Exclusives, the linerless handle of this knife is constructed with vibrant red peel-ply-textured G-10 scales.
 To complement the blade’s low-profile DLC coating, the four-position pocket clip, lock bar, and all other handle hardware also have durable black coatings.

-So what do we got with this Hellboy’s blade of choice ?
+So what do we have with this Hellboy’s blade of choice?

-A long folder with no hump on its blade.
-Very slick !
+A long folder with no hump on the blade — very slick.

-A tough blade on a pointy design that you can use hard !
+A tough, pointy design you can use hard.

-A very strong lock as Backlock are one of the stronger locks around.
+A very strong lock — backlocks are among the strongest locking systems around.

 Quoting Sal in my previous Chief review:

 “Actually Eric and Tom went over this model with the engineers for quite a while before making the decision to make it liner-less.
 We’ve done a lot of experimenting lately and you can see a lot in the many different designs and options.
-It surprises me that some would think to make decisions on values without any experience. if we screwed it up, we’ll fix it, but we don’t screw up often considering the many envelopes we’re willing to push.”
+It surprises me that some would think to make decisions on values without any experience.
+If we screwed it up, we’ll fix it, but we don’t screw up often considering the many envelopes we’re willing to push.”

-Now that Spyderco is promoting a lightweight FRN version of the Chief in CPM Magnacut, this is good occasion to step back in time and enjoy this incredibly slick and tough piece of equipment of some years ago.
+Now that Spyderco is promoting a lightweight FRN version of the Chief in CPM Magnacut, this is a good opportunity to step back in time and enjoy this incredibly slick and tough piece of equipment from a few years ago.

-The edge is already deshouldered with diamond and now I will tune the edge to my suits as CPM 4V is not only tough it is also strong.
+The edge is already de-shouldered with diamond stones, and now I will tune it further to my preferences, as CPM 4V is not only tough but also strong.

-Edit: I’m back on the OEM black matte clip which gives me less knife into the pocket.
+Edit: I am back on the OEM black matte clip, which keeps less of the knife in the pocket.
 Deep carry is not mandatory on this one.

-The Chief needs to be proud to be red !
+The Chief needs to be proud to be red!